Guest Post: In support of three waters reforms

 Secondly, scale is required to achieve the capacity and capability necessary to deliver good quality water services.
 They are capital intensive and long lived.
 The wastewater pipes, installed in London after the Great Stink of 1858, still provide the backbone for that city’s drainage system.

 What is being proposed in New Zealand follows a well – trodden path taken in many other countries which have faced exactly the same problems we have here.
-The rule of thumb is that 200,000 connections (servicing about 500,000 people) are required to be able to employ the range of engineering and related skills necessary to deliver good quality service.
+The general rule of thumb is that 200,000 connections (servicing about 500,000 people) are required to be able to employ the range of engineering and related skills necessary to deliver good quality service.
 We have 67 councils supplying 5 million people.
 By contrast Scotland now has one serving 5.4 million, Wales has one serving 3 million and England has 19 serving 54 million.

 The Scottish example is instructive.
 Over 200 local councils previously provided water services.
 Standards were abysmal.
 In 1967 these were amalgamated into 13 regional water boards, which were reduced to three, and finally one in 2002.
 It is owned by the Parliament and has a one on one independent economic regulator.
 Previously substandard infrastructure has been upgraded, and today it is reckoned to be the fourth best performing water business in Britain.
 Importantly because of the economies of scale it has been able to achieve this while cutting costs by 40%.